dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 }
 ```

-The point being, this is a server library-agnostic type that needs to be interpreted, at runtime, to the specific representation your HTTP server library uses, in our case `http4s`:
+The point being, this is a type agnostic to a specific HTTP server library.
+It needs to be interpreted, at runtime, to a specific representation, in our case `http4s`:

 ```scala
 val healthImpl = HealthEndpointsImpl[F](healthService)